UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/fileIO.md

 A stream is computing concept that turns up in many places, including file processing and network programming.
 Conceptually, a stream is a sequence of bytes are are either read from a data source, or sent to data destination (sometimes known as a data sink).

 > You can think of a *stream* as a pipe down which you send data one byte at a time.
 The first to be written in is the first to be read out.
+We say it follows a "First In First Out" (FIFO) principle.

 <figure>
 <img src="./img/binarystream.jpg" width="600px">